Taking the Trail Less Traveled

 From the Craggy Gardens visitor center, hike away from the crowd to a 60-foot waterfall in the Big Ivy area of Pisgah National Forest.
 It’s a difficult hike to Douglas Falls that is best for experienced hikers, but for those up for the challenge, you’ll be rewarded with a peaceful forest adventure.

 For an even quieter experience, hike the Douglas Falls Trail and the Big Butt Trail from the trailheads near the community of Barnardsville.

 If not Bearwallow Mountain, then Wildcat Rock Trail

 Enjoy great views from the Wildcat Rock Trail just ten minutes from Bearwallow Mountain.
-Because Wildcat Rock Trail is relatively new, you’re likely to see fewer fellow hikers than at popular Bearwallow.
-The trail features interesting landmarks as you climb including a low-flow waterfall, beautiful views from a rock outcropping and a picturesque meadow.
+Because Wildcat Rock Trail is relatively new, you’re likely to see fewer hikers than at popular Bearwallow.
+The trail features interesting landmarks as you climb, including a low-flow waterfall, beautiful views from a rock outcropping and a picturesque meadow.
 Thanks to work of organization Conserving Carolina, the trail now connects to Bearwallow Mountain.
 The 10-mile roundtrip is like taking the "scenic route" to the summit.

 Another alternative is a great trail that leaves from the same parking area as the Bearwallow Mountain Trail.
 The Trombatore Trail climbs to Blue Ridge Pastures, a grassy mountaintop with views of the mountains.